 A good attitude:

-One of my favorite phrases if I can’t handle a situation by myself is “I can’t answer that question but I’m going to get you right to the person who will.”
+One of my favorite phrases, if I can’t handle a situation by myself, is: “I can’t answer that question but I’m going to get you right to the person who will.”
 Realize that you can make all the difference in a person’s view of your company simply by a willingness to help and a good attitude.
-And many times I’ve had the person on the other line make MY day by making me laugh, being silly, friendly or just having a quick chat about the weather.
+Many times I’ve had the person on the other line make MY day by making me laugh, being silly, friendly, or just having a quick chat about the weather.
 Sometimes I appreciate the demeanor of the person on the other end of the line just as much as they appreciate my assistance.

 I may not have all the knowledge on every aspect of zoning, but I’ll tell you what I know and then find the right person to fill in the blanks.
-And maybe we’ll find we have something in common and have an enjoyable chat which is just the icing on the cake!
+Maybe we’ll even find we have something in common and have an enjoyable chat which is just the icing on the cake!

 Sounds off on your customer service experiences or how you provide excellent service to your customers!